Born: September 05, 1951

 After a slight career lull, he returned to the big screen playing the father in a number of movies, including Mandy Moore's in First Daughter (2004), Lindsay Lohan's in Herbie: Fully Loaded (2005) and Alexis Bledel's in Post Grad (2009).
 He also starred in the thriller White Noise (2004) and in the comedy The Other Guys (2010) alongside Will Ferrell and Mark Wahlberg.

 More recently, he starred in the 2014 motion picture Need for Speed, based on the popular video game of the same name.
 However, it was his role in Birdman or (The Unexpected Virtue of Ignorance) (2014) that earned him his second Golden Globe nomination and first win.
 In a touching acceptance speech, he thanked his son and best friend, Sean Douglas, from his seven-year marriage to actress Caroline McWilliams.
 Just days later, he was nominated for an Academy Award for Best Actor for his work in the film.
-Most recently, he lent his voice to the animated film Minions (2015), and starred in the Best Picture-winning drama Spotlight (2015) and the biographical drama about McDonald's founder Ray Kroc in The Founder (2017).
+In 2015, he lent his voice to the animated film Minions and starred in the Best Picture-winning drama Spotlight (2015).
+More recently, he starred in the biographical drama about McDonald's founder Ray Kroc in The Founder (2017).
 He can also be seen in Spider-Man: Homecoming (2017) and American Assassin (2017).